mdanikazad/k8s-setup/README.md

 ## Step 7: Initialize Kubernetes Cluster (Master Node)

 Initialize the Kubernetes cluster on the master node:
+After initializing the Kubernetes cluster, you need to set up your system to interact with it using kubectl.
+First, you create a directory called .kube in your home folder to store Kubernetes configuration files.
+Then, you copy the admin.conf file (generated during the kubeadm init process) into this directory, which contains important details like the API server address and credentials.
+Finally, you adjust the file's permissions so your user account can access it, ensuring kubectl works properly.
+This setup allows you to manage and interact with your Kubernetes cluster from your machine.

 ```bash
 sudo kubeadm init --pod-network-cidr=10.10.0.0/16